micdr93/TheSteakeryPP4/README.md

 ## Project Overview

-**The Steakery** is a full-featured web application that serves as the online presence for a fictional steakhouse and bakery located in Dublin.
-This project combines a rich, interactive frontend with a robust backend built using Django, allowing customers to explore the restaurant's offerings, make reservations, and manage bookings directly through the website.
+**The Steakery** is a web application that serves as the online presence for a fictional steakhouse and bakery located in Dublin.
+This project combines an interactive frontend with a backend built using Django, allowing customers to explore the restaurant's offerings, make reservations, and manage bookings directly through the website.